-This aspect of Apple’s SWOT analysis pinpoints the most significant opportunities that the company can exploit.
-Opportunities influence the strategic direction of business organizations.
-In Apple’s case, the following are the most significant opportunities in its business environment:
+This aspect of the SWOT analysis of Apple Inc. pinpoints the most significant opportunities that are available to the business.
+Opportunities are external factors based on the industry environment, such as the on-demand digital content market.
+These factors influence the strategic direction of business organizations.
+In Apple’s case, the following are the most significant opportunities:

-Apple has the opportunity to expand its distribution network.
-Such opportunity directly relates to the weakness of the limited distribution network of the company.
-This part of Apple’s SWOT analysis emphasizes the need for the company to change its distribution strategy.
-An expanded distribution network can help the firm reach more customers in the global market.
-Also, Apple has the opportunity to explore new product lines.
-Its current product lines are highly successful.
-Through further innovation, Apple can introduce new product lines, like what the firm has already done with the Apple Watch.
-Developing new product lines can support the company’s growth.
-Thus, this dimension of Apple’s SWOT analysis indicates that the company has major opportunities for further growth despite aggressive competition.
+Apple Inc. has the opportunity to expand its distribution network.
+Such opportunity relates to the weakness of the limited distribution of the company’s products, such as smartphones and tablets.
+This SWOT analysis emphasizes the need to modify the technology company’s distribution strategy.
+An expanded distribution network can help Apple reach more customers in the global market.
+In relation, the company has the opportunity to increase its sales volumes through aggressive marketing, especially for mobile products.
+This opportunity is linked to high demand for mobile access, as illustrated in the PESTEL/PESTLE analysis of Apple Inc. Furthermore, the company has the opportunity to explore new product lines to complement existing ones, such as online services.
+With further innovation, the business can develop and introduce new products, like what it has already achieved with the Apple Watch.
+Developing new product lines supports business growth, especially against other technology firms in the international market.
+Thus, this aspect of the SWOT analysis of Apple indicates that the business has major opportunities for further growth despite aggressive competition.

 Threats Facing Apple Inc. (External Strategic Factors)

-In this aspect of Apple’s SWOT analysis, the focus is on the threats from various sources, such as competitors.
-Threats can limit or reduce the financial performance of companies.
-In Apple’s case, the following threats are the most significant:
+In this aspect of the SWOT analysis, the focus is on the threats that Apple experiences from various sources, such as competitors like Samsung.
+Threats are external factors that limit or reduce the financial performance of the technology-focused business.
+The following threats are the most significant to Apple Inc.:

-- Rising labor cost in countries where Apple plants are located
+- Rising labor costs in various countries where the company maintains production facilities

-Tough competition in the industry is partly because of the aggressiveness of firms.
-Apple competes with firms like Samsung, which also uses rapid innovation.
-This part of Apple’s SWOT analysis highlights the limiting effect of aggressive competition.
-Because of the aggressive behaviors of competing firms, it is necessary to have strong fundamentals for maintaining competitive advantage.
-In addition, Apple faces the threat of imitation.
-This threat is significant because of the large number of firms that can easily imitate Apple’s products.
-Some local and regional firms could partially imitate Apple’s product design.
-Moreover, rising labor costs in Apple plants, such as in China, can reduce profit margins or push selling prices even higher.
-Based on this dimension of Apple’s SWOT analysis, the company’s performance could suffer because of aggressive competition and imitation of product design.
-Thus, Apple must take appropriate action to prevent or overcome these threats.
+Tough competition in the technology industry is partly because of the aggressiveness of firms.
+For example, Apple competes with firms like Samsung, which also uses rapid innovation.
+In the context of this SWOT analysis, aggressive competition has a limiting effect on the business, indicating the necessity for strong fundamentals for maintaining competitive advantages in computer software and hardware, and online services.
+In addition, Apple faces the threat of imitation of some products, such as the iPhone.
+Local and multinational firms could imitate the design and features of Apple’s products.
+Also, rising labor costs involving contract manufacturers, such as those in China, reduce profit margins or push selling prices even higher.
+Based on the external strategic factors in this SWOT analysis, Apple Inc.’s performance is threatened by aggressive competition and the imitation of product design.

-Apple’s SWOT analysis indicates that the company possesses major strengths that can be used to effectively address organizational weaknesses.
-The company can also use these strengths to exploit the opportunity to expand its distribution network.
-In addition, Apple can use its strong brand image and rapid innovation processes to successfully develop and launch new product lines.
-However, the firm faces the significant threats of aggressive competition and imitation, which are major challenges affecting players in the industry.
-A suitable course of action is to address these threats through a stronger patent portfolio, along with continuous innovation to ensure the competitive advantage of Apple products even when competitors try to catch up.
+The internal and external factors discussed in this SWOT analysis indicate that Apple Inc. possesses major strengths to effectively address organizational weaknesses.
+The company can also use these strengths to capitalize on opportunities, such as the expansion of its consumer electronics distribution network.
+Moreover, the company can use its strong brand image and rapid innovation processes to successfully develop and launch new technology product lines.
+However, Apple faces the threats of aggressive competition and imitation, which are challenges affecting players in the global market for consumer electronics, computer hardware and software, and online digital content distribution services.

 - Leigh, D., & Pershing, A. J. (2006).
 SWOT analysis.
 The Handbook of Human Performance Technology, 1089-1108.